 3. Deliver fast, rich experiences that keep customers coming back

 McKinsey reports that 75% of people using digital channels for the first time indicate they will continue to use them when things return to “normal.”
 If you deliver high quality experiences that meet customer expectations for speed and helpfulness, customers will continue to use those channels knowing they can get the help they need without picking up the phone.
-Plus, when customers engage you in WhatsApp, Facebook Messenger, Apple Business Chat, and Google’s Business Messages, your conversation and branded profile live in their inbox where they can easily return to engage with new inquiries.
+Plus, when customers engage you in WhatsApp, Facebook Messenger, Apple Messages for Business, and Google’s Business Messages, your conversation and branded profile live in their inbox where they can easily return to engage with new inquiries.